erikatudisco/programming_formalism/DevelopmentDesign/notes_paradigms.md

 ## Fifth phase *Maintenance*/*Deployment and Maintenance*
  **Operations** , **Maintenance and support** as well as the **Retiermnet** phase of the ISO/IEC standard

+# Development Processes
+Below some descriptions of Development process, what model should be chosen should according to ISO/IEC 12207 be determined through a risk analysis and then risk minimised,but in practice the choice is often determined by the culture of the development team and organisation policy.

 ## Spiral model
 The spiral model was developed in 1986 by Barry Boehm in his paper A Spiral Model of Software Development and Enhanchment The focus of the spiral model is to identify risk
 <image src="./img/Spiral_model_(Boehm,_1988).png"><span style="font-size:10px"> Illustration of the spiral model as presentes by Boehm 1988, from https://commons.wikimedia.org/wiki/File:Spiral_model_(Boehm,_1988).png </span>

 ## RUP, Rational Unified Process
  Rational Unified Process is a software development metod based on iterative obejctoriented development.
 The idea is that you tailor the development method to fit the project, this howerver is not without cost as adapting and formulating templates take time.
 It is important to note that development models of this type are not in contrast to Agile development but some consessions to the iterative flow may have to be made as the image depicts RUP follows the phases of design as SDLC (with the addition of a 0th step Buiseness modeling), Each phase in RUP is a complete itreation of the design steps Inception, Elaboration,Construction and Transition
    <image src="./img/Unified_Process_Model_for_Iterative_Development.png">